shotamakino/gh-repos/README.md

    3. in the left sidebar Under **Personal access tokens** click **Fine-grained tokens**
    4. Click **Generate new token**
-   5. Input a token name (eg. "AxionRay Tech Screen")
+   5. Input a token name (eg. "personal")
    6. Select *7 days* for *Expiration*
    7. Select **All repositories** under **Repository access**
    8. Under **Permissions**, you will find **Repository permissions**